Chief (DC Comics): Young Animal

 The Doom Patrol in the Young Animal imprint is contacted by Niles Caulder in issue #7 and embark on a mission with him leading.
 The mission goes haywire and it is revealed that Niles Caulder is gambling again, leading the team to evict him as a leader and as a member of the team.
 This marks the team embracing being a new iteration of the Doom Patrol.

 Skills and equipment

 Niles Caulder has proficiency in chemistry, electrical engineering, leadership, and robotics.

 Other versions

 Teen Titans: Earth One

-An alternate universe variant of the Chief appears in Teen Titans: Earth One as a senior member of S.T.A.R.
+An alternate universe version of the Chief appears in Teen Titans: Earth One as a senior member of S.T.A.R.
 Labs.

 Elseworlds

-Alternate universe variants of the Chief makes minor appearances in the Elseworlds titles JLA: The Nail, Justice, and DC: The New Frontier.
+Alternate universe versions of the Chief makes minor appearances in the Elseworlds titles JLA: The Nail, Justice, and DC: The New Frontier.